Xarthisius/prace_preprep/README.md

 ![Figure 1](fig1.png "Figure 1.
 Strong scalability of jeans problem")

+**Fig. 1** Strong scaling curves for uniform grid runs of moderate sizes (512^3 green, 1024^3 yellow) are taken as reference for optimization.
+Black lines are ideal scaling curves for each of those runs taking into account the ratio of total number of cells (including ghostzone layers) to the number of physically valid cells.
+Dashed black line shows ideal speed-up.
+Red curve shows PIERNIK's performance for many grids per computational process before this project, blue curve shows result of optimization.

 ![Figure 2](fig2.png "Figure 2. ")

+**Fig. 2** Strong scaling curve in AMR run showing difference in performance after implementation of domain decomposition using space-filling curve.

 ![Figure 3](fig3.png "Figure 3. ")

+**Fig. 3** Performance imporvement obtained by using SFC for domain decompostion.

 ### Data to deploy scalability curves